csmucc/World_Bank_GDP_Prediction_Project/README.md

 The blog explains the project in non-technical language, presents key findings, and includes visualizations to highlight insights.

----

 ## Libraries Used

 - Python 3.x
 - pandas
 - scikit-learn
 - matplotlib / seaborn (for plots in notebook)

----

-## Summary of Results

-- Life expectancy, health expenditure, and population growth are the main drivers of GDP per capita.
-- Our linear regression model predicts GDP with an R² of ~0.39.
-- The scatter plot of Predicted vs Actual GDP highlights countries where the model over- or under-predicts.

----

 ## Acknowledgements